ansys/pystk/doc/source/api/ansys/stk/core/graphics/IBandExtractFilter.rst

 IBandExtractFilter
 ==================

-.. py:class:: IBandExtractFilter
+.. py:class:: ansys.stk.core.graphics.IBandExtractFilter

    object

    Extract a band or set of bands from the source raster.
 The extract format property specifies the bands and the order of the bands that will be extracted.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IBandExtractFilter

 Overview
 --------